sev1425/sev1425/README.md

 Currently leveling up into **ML/AI**, not by grinding courses, but by shipping things.
 RegMap AI went from "I want to learn NLP" to a full 17-stage local AI pipeline that processes RBI circulars in under 4 seconds — offline, zero cloud calls.

-- 🔭 Currently building **PrepForm** — a MERN-stack app, actively shipping
+- 🔭 Currently building **PrepForge** — a MERN-stack DSA preparation tracker, actively shipping
 - 🌱 Currently learning **Machine Learning & AI** — spaCy, sentence-transformers, local LLMs
 - 💬 Ask me about full-stack architecture, fintech apps, or how RBI compliance logic translates into code
 - 📫 Reach me on WhatsApp — badge above